 In order to minimise the credit risk, the management has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
 In addition, the Group and the Company review the recoverable amount of each individual trade debt and debt investments at each reporting date to ensure that adequate impairment losses are made for irrecoverable amounts.
 In this regard, the directors of the Company consider that the Group's and the Company's credit risk is significantly reduced.

-The credit risk on liquid funds is limited for the Group and the Company because the counterparties are banks with good reputations and credit ratings.
+The credit risk on liquid funds is limited because the counterparties are banks with good reputations and credit ratings.